| overview

 or video surveillance of customers (eg Vo v.
 City

-of Garden Grove in US, PDF)
+of Garden Grove in US, PDF)proposals

-'entertainment' taxes for cybercafes
+'entertainment' taxes for cybercafesrequirements

 that operators limit unauthorised downloading, copying

-and distribution of intellectual property
+and distribution of intellectual propertyzoning

 of cybercafes by preventing their operation in some